jeffdaily/parasail/README.md

         KATRK64.DLL => /cygdrive/c/Windows/KATRK64.DLL (0x180000000)
         WTSAPI32.dll => /cygdrive/c/Windows/system32/WTSAPI32.dll (0x7fefc920000)
 ```
 Note that parasail.dll depends on a `libwinpthread-1.dll` which is located in the sys-root of the corresponding mingw installation.
 See the `ldd` output above for an example.
-If it weren't for the `parasail_time(void)` function, parasail would have zero external dependencies.
+If it weren't for the `parasail_time(void)` function, parasail would have zero external dependencies on Windows.

 ## Example Applications

 [back to top](#parasail-pairwise-sequence-alignment-library)

-In addition to the parasail library, there are a few binaries that are also compiled and installed.
+In addition to the parasail library, there is one binary that is also compiled and installed.
 See [the apps README](apps/README.md) for more details.

 ## Citing parasail